alan-turing-institute/defoe/docs/nls_demo_examples/nls_demo_individual_queries.md

   spark-submit --py-files defoe.zip defoe/run_query.py hdfs_data.txt hdfs defoe.hdfs.queries.read_DataFrame_HDFS_keysearch_by_year queries/sport.yml  -r results_ks_sports_tiny -n 324
 ```

-Note, that we also have [write pages as RDD into HDFS](https://github.com/alan-turing-institute/defoe/blob/master/defoe/nls/queries/write_pages_HDFS.py), [write preprocess pages as RDD into HDFS](https://github.com/alan-turing-institute/defoe/blob/master/defoe/nls/queries/write_pages_preprocess_HDFS.py) and [read RDD pages from HDFS](https://github.com/alan-turing-institute/defoe/blob/master/defoe/hdfs/queries/read_RDD_HDFS_keysearch_by_year.py), in which we use save rdds into HDFS file - we dont recommend to use those, since using dataframes it is the most efficient option.
+Note, that we also have [write pages as RDD into HDFS](https://github.com/alan-turing-institute/defoe/blob/master/defoe/nls/queries/write_pages_RDD_HDFS.py),and [read RDD pages from HDFS](https://github.com/alan-turing-institute/defoe/blob/master/defoe/hdfs/queries/read_RDD_HDFS_keysearch_by_year.py), in which we use save rdds into HDFS file - we dont recommend to use those, since using dataframes it is the most efficient option.

 ##### Spark in a SHELL - Pyspark